Resampling schemes in population annealing: Numerical and theoretical results: Numerical observations

 Our measurements for the family quantities introduced by Wang \emph{et al.}~\cite{Wang2015}, $\rho_t$, $\rho_s$ and $R/f$, are shown in Fig.~\ref{fig:SW_familyQu}.
 All quantities are monotonously increasing, with a rapid increase in the vicinity of the critical temperature.
 Larger families typically lead to a higher degree of correlation within the population and thus indicate worse statistics.
 Again multinomial and Poisson resampling perform worst, followed by residual resampling and then the remaining methods which produce similar results, particularly regarding the replica-averaged family size $\rho_t$.

 Figure~\ref{fig:corrQu} shows the effective population sizes $R_\text{eff}(E)$ and $R_\text{eff}(M)$, where $E$ is the (extensive) internal energy of each configuration $\{\sigma_j\}$ [as given by Eq.~(\ref{eq:Hamiltonian})] and $M$ is the magnetization $M = \sum_j \sigma_j$.
 Both quantities are equal to the population size~$R$ at $\beta=0$ and show a dip at the inverse critical temperature.
-Thanks to the decorrelating nature of the MCMC updates $R_\text{eff}(E)$ reaches the size of the population within the ordered phase, whereas $R_\text{eff}(M)$ remains low due to dynamic ergodicity breaking~\cite{Weigel2021}.
+Thanks to the decorrelating nature of the MCMC updates $R_\text{eff}(E)$ recovers to the size of the population within the ordered phase, whereas $R_\text{eff}(M)$ remains low due to dynamic ergodicity breaking~\cite{Weigel2021}.
 In each panel the inset shows the effective population sizes compared to nearest-integer resampling.
 This again demonstrates that multinomial and Poisson resampling perform equally within the accuracy of our data and poorly as compared to the other methods.
 Nearest-integer and systematic resampling again show similarly good performance followed by stratified and residual resampling in that order.
+Also note that the methods which coincide in sampling variance, i.e., multinomial and Poisson resampling as well as systematic and nearest-integer sampling, respectively, also perform very similarly in all other benchmarking quantities.
+This indicates that the sampling variance captures the quality of a resampling method very well.

 Note that $R_\text{eff}(M)$ for multinomial and Poisson resampling do not reach the same value in the low-temperature regime as the other methods do, as can be seen in the inset of the lower panel.
 This shows that a poor resampling method can amplify the correlation due to ergodicity breaking.
 In fact, with increasing $\beta$ the ratio of $R_\text{eff}(M)$ for multinomial and Poisson resampling with $R_\text{eff}(M)$ for the nearest-integer method decreases which suggests that for deep anneals well below a transition temperature these two methods are unfavorable.
 Similarly, the $R_\text{eff}(M)$ ratio for the residual resampling method also shows a decline in the ordered phase.
 We expect this observation to be of significance as ergodicity breaking is a common phenomenon in glassy systems.
-Hence, when studying such problems the multinomial, Poisson and residual resampling methods should best be avoided.
+Hence, when studying such problems the multinomial, Poisson, and residual resampling methods should best be avoided.